ithsjava23/javacore/README.md

 Java Core
 ===================

-The tests are currently failing because of an output mismatch.
+The tests are currently failing because of missing code.
-Add missing code in src folder to make the tests pass.
+Implement missing classes and functionality so all tests are green.
 Setup command
 N/A